 #5.
 Humboldts Secret Golden Tree Additive

-- NOT FOR SALE IN CALIFORNIA.
-For any Plant: Our Golden Tree formula is an all-in-one additive for any plant, tree, flower or bush.
-When used with a well-balanced fertilizer, Golden Tree helps improve...
+- FOR ANY PLANT: Our Golden Tree formula is an all-in-one additive for any plant, tree, flower or bush.
+When used with a well-balanced fertilizer, Golden Tree helps improve soil/foliar nutrient...

 - GROW METHOD COMPATIBLE: No matter what grow method you’re using, Humboldts Secret Golden Tree solution will help feed growing plants.
 It’s designed to be compatible in all mediums - hydroponics,...